 Benefits and Perks

-Springfield College grads report the most similar salaries to Suffolk University alums, earning $61K on average.
-Other schools similar to Suffolk University include Emerson College, Simmons College, and Lesley University.
+Simmons College grads report the most similar salaries to Suffolk University alums, earning around $65K on average.
+Other schools similar to Suffolk University include Emerson College, Lesley University, and Bentley University.